MarianZuska/procedural-world-generation/README.md

-# procedual-generation-using-marching-cubes
+# procedual-world-generation

-Infinite world generation made in Unity.
+Infinite world generation made in Unity using the marching cubes algorithm.

 ---